w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

 Non-web software will have more frequent cases where two-dimensional layout is required for usage or meaning than what occurs on the Web.
 For example:
-- When the software has a complex user interface with toolbars, as explained in the Intent from Understanding 1.4.10 Reflow.</div>
+- When the software has a complex user interface with toolbars that need to be visible while manipulating content, as explained in the Intent from Understanding 1.4.10 Reflow.</div>

 <div class="note">